bryantaibei/bryantaibei.github.io/_projects/2015-10-29-IllustratorLowPoly.md

 title: 'IMS259 Illustrator LowPoly'
 subtitle: 'This is the first major class of my college life'
 date: 2015-09-27 00:00:00
-description: Using Illustrator to create an art work with low-poly elements.
+description: Using Illustrator to create an low-poly styled art work.
 featured_image: '/images/portfolio/2015-10-29-IllustratorLowPoly/cover.png'
 ---